oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_byoip_range_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The BYOIPv6 CIDR block range or subrange allocated to a VCN.
-This could be all or part of a BYOIPv6 CIDR block.
+                                            <div>The BYOIPv6 prefix range or subrange allocated to a VCN.
+This could be all or part of a BYOIPv6 prefix.
 Each VCN allocation must be /64 or larger.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">ipv6_cidr_block_example</div>